What Happens If You Don’t Take Thyroid Medication?

 Diagnosed when: TSH is above 4.5 and free T4 is below 0.8.

-Going by lab values, when thyroid-stimulating hormone (TSH) is above 4.5 and free thyroxine (T4) is below 0.8, an overt hypothyroidism 5 6.
+Going by lab values, when thyroid-stimulating hormone (TSH) is above 4.5 and free thyroxine (T4) is below 0.8, someone has overt hypothyroidism 5 6.

 If TSH is above 4.5 and free T4 is below 0.8, and thyroid peroxidase (TPO) antibodies are above 500, that’s overt hypothyroidism with Hashimoto’s thyroiditis 5 7 8.
 Hashimoto’s is an autoimmune attack on the thyroid gland that sometimes, but not always, leads to hypothyroidism 5 7 8 9.